PySimpleGUI/PySimpleGUI/docs/index.md

 ***Each "Pane" of a Pane Element must be a Column Element***.
 The parameter `pane_list` is a list of Column Elements.

 Calls can get a little hairy looking if you try to declare everything in-line as you can see in this example.

 ```python
 sg.Pane([col5, sg.Column([[sg.Pane([col1, col2, col4], handle_size=15, orientation='v',  background_color=None, show_handle=True, visible=True, key='_PANE_', border_width=0,  relief=sg.RELIEF_GROOVE),]]),col3 ], orientation='h', background_color=None, size=(160,160), relief=sg.RELIEF_RAISED, border_width=0)
 ```

-Combing these with *visibility* make for an interesting interface with entire panes being hidden from view until neded by the user.
+Combing these with *visibility* make for an interesting interface with entire panes being hidden from view until needed by the user.
 It's one way of producing "dynamic" windows.

 ## Colors
 Starting in version 2.5 you can change the background colors for the window and the Elements.